andrewkern/sweetPotatoPie/README.md

 This is a family recipe that somehow my Jewish, New Yorker family holds very dear.
 A true piece of American assimilation that's become a huge part of our traditions and so I want to share it.
 We cook this for thanksgiving but it's too good to only eat once a year.
 It's also super easy to make and doing it with frozen pie crusts doesn't ruin anything.

+Also if you have alterations or suggestions please post them as issues or submit a PR!

 ## Recipe

 2 frozen pie shells (can make your own too)